DESTRUCTIVE DOGS: OVERVIEW

 It’s understandable to feel frustrated and angry if you come home after a hard day at work to a house that looks like it’s been hit by a tornado.
 However, any punishment you issue at this point is totally useless and ineffective in altering your dog’s behavior.
 She probably ripped up the sofa cushions hours ago.
 Dirty looks and stern words may make you feel better in the moment, but will do nothing to change your dog’s behavior, other than teaching her to associate your return home with bad stuff.

 I won’t even mention how physical punishment is inappropriate.
-If you’re going to use it (which I don’t suggest) it must happen within a few seconds of the undesirable behavior in order for the dog to be able to make the connection.
+If you’re going to use it (which I strongly recommend against!) it must happen within a few seconds of the undesirable behavior in order for the dog to be able to make the connection.
 You can’t do that when the behavior occurred hours earlier.

 At worst, you might calmly invite Darby into her crate so she is out of harm’s way while you clean up the mess and vent your wrath with broom and mop on the unfeeling kitchen floor.